 To evaluate the error related to muogenic production, we generate profiles with various exposure ages and denudation amounts and compare the estimated results with the true values (Fig. 11).
-We set the contribution of muogenic production to total surface production as 2%, though in reality the contribution of muons in most places on earth is smaller (Braucher 2011, 2013; Balco 2008, 2017); therefore, the errors presented here can be treated as a maximum.
-We find the error introduced by ignoring muons with the denudation-rate approach is relatively small (less than 2% and 5% of overestimate) when the total denudation is under one- or two-times attenuation length for spallation (Figure 11a).
-Above three-times this attenuation length, the error grows drastically until no meaningful result can be found.
-Compared to the denudation-rate approach, the denudation-depth approach reduces the error by at least one order of magnitude (Figure 11b); even with very large total denudation (five times the attenuation length), the error is smaller than 0.3%.
+We set the contribution of muogenic production to total surface production as 2%, though in reality the contribution of muons in most places on earth is smaller (Braucher et al., 2011, 2013; Balco et al., 2008; Balco, 2017); therefore, the errors presented here can be treated as a maximum.
+We find the error introduced by ignoring muons with the denudation-rate approach is relatively small (less than 2% and 5% of overestimate) when the total denudation is under 1 or 2 times the attenuation length for spallation (Fig. 11a).
+Above 3 times this attenuation length, the error grows drastically until no meaningful result can be found.
+Compared to the denudation-rate approach, the denudation-depth approach reduces the error by at least 1 order of magnitude (Fig. 11b); even with very large total denudation (5 times the attenuation length), the error is smaller than 0.3 %.
 Like exposure age, the error in estimated inheritance is related to denudation and exposure age.
-As demonstrated in figure 11c the overestimation of inheritance from the denudation-rate approach increases with the surface age, but slightly decreases as the denudation increases.
-As a comparison, the amount of error from the denudation-depth approach (Fig. 11d) is one order of magnitude smaller than the denudation-rate approach.
+As demonstrated in Fig. 11c the overestimation of inheritance from the denudation-rate approach increases with the surface age but slightly decreases as the denudation increases.
+As a comparison, the amount of error from the denudation-depth approach (Fig. 11d) is 1 order of magnitude smaller than the denudation-rate approach.